o-Mateo-o/CourseTasks-Algorithms/README.md

 * problem-solving based on the abstract data types usage.

 The format is mainly Jupyter Notebook to make my considerations and implementations as clear as it was possible.

+---

+My solutions are available in the *Notebooks* folder.
+Descriptions of the solved problems are in the *ProblemsDescriprion* folder.